lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 Shortcuts: `!chal`

-This is the main command to interface with challonge.
+This is the main command to interface with Challonge via their API.
-If a valid challonge link in the `!bracket` command, no bracket URL identifier is needed.
+If a valid Challonge link in the `!bracket` command, no bracket URL identifier is needed.
 It will look for the first possible link in that command.

 If you are a community you must set a subdomain using `!edit challonge <subdomain>`.
 If you have a pro-community, use your custom subdomain e.g., redditfighting of redditfighting.challonge.com.
 If you are not a pro-community in Challonge, you will have to find and copy the jumble of symbols that is your community's subdomain.
 Go to your Challonge community page, and go to community settings.
 Look for the part that says Subdomain PRO and look for the box beneath it.
 This is your community subdomain.

 There are two possible subcommands.
-* `checkin`
+* `checkin [bracket url]`
-	 * Checks the given bracket for users that are not checked in and users whose Challonge names are not in the server
+	 * Checks the given bracket for users that are not checked in and users whose Challonge names are not in the Discord server
-	 * Players will be found based on their challonge nickname existing as a discord nickname
+	 * Players will be found based on their Challonge nickname existing as a Discord nickname
-	 * Tell players to change their discord Nick to match their Challonge nick for best usage
+	 * Tells players to change their Discord nickname to match their Challonge nick for best usage
 * `seeding [bracket url] <number of players to seed(Must be integer greater than or equal to 1)>`
 	 * Seeds the tournament based on points in the spreadsheet and the number of players to seed
 	 * Read more about setting up seeding [here]((https://github.com/lizardman301/Lizard-bot-rsf/blob/master/doc/seeding_with_sheets.md)
 If the Challonge community tournament does not add the ["LizardBOT" Challonge account](https://challonge.com/users/LizardBOT) as a collaborator or a tournament hosted by a Challonge user, the checkin command **WILL** work but the seeding command will **NOT** work.
 This is because tournaments are read-only by default.
 Any attempts by Lizard-BOT to updating seeding numbers will fail since "LizardBOT" doesn't have permissions.

 ## `!coin-flip`
 ![!coin-flip example](/doc/assets/images/coin-flip.png)